Wealden District Council submitted a planning application for the redevelopment of Streatfeild House in June 2022.

 Boundaries will be maintained via a mix of hedging, walls and fencing, and the Lest We Forget bench installed by the Manor Park and Hempstead Fields Residents Association will also be retained in place along with the Bus Stop.

 The wooded area at the South of the site will be retained and enhanced as a Woodland Wildlife area to improve biodiversity.
 Non-native invasive species will be removed and the area will be managed to encourage vertebrae, birds and bats.
+The development will aim to provide a safe good quality environment that meets Secure by Design principles and protects and enhances the bio-diversity of the area.

 Bat and bird boxes, as well as bee bricks, bee friendly planting and hedgehog gateways will be provided within the site, and as many existing hedgerows and trees as possible will be retained, with additional planting and landscaping provided throughout.